125th Anniversary Scholarships for Black British Researchers

 If you have been successfully awarded the scholarship, you will be notified via email.
 This email will contain a form for you to respond to: whether you accept or decline the scholarship offer.
 Typically, you will have a maximum of two weeks to respond to this scholarship offer.
 Once you have accepted the scholarship offer, you will be issued with another email to offer you admission onto the PhD course.
 You will then need to ensure that you read this admissions offer letter, including its terms and conditions, and then you will need to accept the admissions offer as per the instructions on the admissions offer letter.

-If you do not respond to the scholarship offer by the deadline outlined in the email, your scholarship offer will be reallocated and you will no longer be able to accept the award nor be admitted onto the PhD programme.
+If you do not respond to the scholarship offer by the deadline outlined in the email, your scholarship offer may be reallocated and you will no longer be able to accept the award nor be admitted onto the PhD programme.

 Once you have accepted both your scholarship offer and admissions offer, you will receive an email to input your bank details closer to your course's start date.
 These bank details will be required to pay you your regular stipend instalments.